Skip to main content

 Will a Car Tire Inflator Fix a Flat Tire?

 A tire that’s losing air due to a puncture, bad seal, or faulty valve will not be fixed by putting air in the tire.
-In fact, as you use your portable tire inflator, the extra pressure exerted by the air you add will likely result in your hearing air escape.
+In fact, as you use your portable tire inflator, you may hear some air escape as you increase the tire pressure.
 After adding air to the faulty tire, be sure to have it repaired or replaced at your local tire shop as soon as possible.

 Meet the tester